ACCESS-NRI/ACCESS-MOPPy/docs/gettingstarted.rst

  * an optional alias if omitted the varlist filename will be used.
 From the example `map_exp22.csv` or `map_varlist.csv` if omitted.

 The output is one csv file with again a list of all the variables passed but with added the relcontaining the mappings from raw output to cmip style variables.
 This includes variables that can be potentially calculated with the listed fields.
 This file should be considered only a template (hence the name) as the tool will make his best to match the raw output to the mappings stored in the access.db database distributed with the repository.
-To see more on what to do should your experiment use a new configuration which is substantially different from what is available see relavnt ....
+To see more on what to do should your experiment use a new configuration which is substantially different from what is available see relevant ....

 .. warning::
    Always check that the resulting template is mapping the variables correctly.
 This is particularly true for derived variables.
 Comment lines are inserted to give some information on what assumptions were done for each group of mappings.